 But the greater our fear of facing or expressing anger is, the more we tend to repress it.
-And when anger is repressed, it tends to surface through other channels leading to problems such as passive aggression, indirect hostility, self-hatred, psychosomatic physical ailments, and even psychotic breakdowns.
+And when anger is repressed, it tends to surface through other channels leading to problems such as passive aggression, indirect hostility, self-hatred, psychosomatic physical illness, and even psychotic breakdowns.

 What Really is “Anger”?

 There are two types of anger: anger that is channeled in a healthy way, and anger that is channeled in an unhealthy way.
 In other words, we can either mistreat anger, or honor it for the messages it is bringing us in the moment.

 Although we might fear or condemn anger, anger itself is not the issue.
 Anger is a life force within us, it is our volition manifesting itself in the rawest way it knows how.
 Anger is only really energy that has been provoked.
 Only when we learn how to turn this energy into personal power can we mature as individuals.

 When anger is channeled in unhealthy ways it becomes a corrosive emotion, tainting anything in its proximity.
 Unacknowledged anger can also lie at the root of Soul Loss.
 In other words, when anger is suppressed for too long, it can numb your insides so that you lose touch with your vital core essence.
 Eventually through time, you grow unaware that the source of your never-ending unhappiness is your unexplored anger from ages past.